Schedule Your Consultation

 I need help.

-When I finally let go, allowed myself to feel and acknowledged the emotions, mind and body started working together, life slowly started to fall into peaceful place.
+When I finally let go, allowed myself to feel and acknowledged the emotions, mind and body started working together, life slowly started to fall into place.

 I started to listen and be gentle.

 Yes, modern medicine shows that I have poor circulation in my left leg, but I think stunting my emotions and stowing them away for so long also contributes to the physical congestion in my body.
+The body keeps score.

 When I’m gentle with myself, I’m a gentler human being.
 I’m graceful and proud, playful and intentional, centered and grounded.
 When I serve myself and honor my own needs, I’m freer to serve those around me, and it feels so good.